Technius/technius.github.io/docs/blog/review/optimizing-ffxiv-trust-exp-with-ilp.md

 ---
 description: An example of applying ILP to solve an optimization problem.
 date: 2024-07-07

+search:
-draft: true
+  exclude: true
+hide: [navigation, toc]
 ---

 # Optimizing FFXIV Trust EXP with Integer Linear Programming

-I've been a long time player of _Final Fantasy XIV_, and its latest expansion _Dawntrail_ came out recently.
+I've been a long time player of _Final Fantasy XIV_, and in the past weeks I've been playing its recently released expansion _Dawntrail_.
-Like other massively-multiplayer online role-playing games, the expansion raised the level cap from 90 to 100.
+As is typical for expansions to massively-multiplayer online role-playing games, _Dawntrail_ raised the level cap--from level 90 to level 100.
-This also includes raising the level cap of the Trust system--a game mode where the player can form a party with three non-playable characters (NPCs) and take them into a dungeon--to 100 as well.
+This also includes a corresponding increase to the level cap of the Trust system, a game mode where the player can form a party with three non-playable characters (NPCs) and take them into a dungeon.
-Since each dungeon takes approximately 30 minutes to clear and there are 8 NPCs to level up in total, it would take quite a lot of hours to get all NPCs to level 100.
+Since each dungeon takes approximately 30 minutes to clear and there are 8 NPCs to level up in total, it would take quite a lot of time to get all NPCs to level 100.

-This begs the question: what would be a strategy for minimizing the number of runs required to get all NPCs to level 100?
+This begs the question: what would be a strategy for minimizing the number of runs (i.e., time) required to get all NPCs to level 100?
 To get an answer, I ended up writing a calculator that can compute such a strategy, and I will be describing how it works in this article.
 You can find the source code [here][calculator-sources].